 • A coach with many plays has a quiver full of arrows.

-Other ways to say: Many skills, lots of choices
+Other ways to say: Many skills, lots of choices, plenty of tools

 6. Arrow in flight